2. Semiconductor components

 LDR resistors

 LDRs (Light Dependent Resistors) are, as their name suggests, sensors that detect light.
-Their resistance is reduced when the lighting is greater, increasing the current they conduct the more light they receive.
+Their resistance is reduced when the illumination is greater, increasing the current they conduct the more light they receive.

 Symbol and photograph of an LDR resistor.